Building Black Utopias: Transforming Redlines Into Green Spaces

-Gathering stories of joy, hope, and prosperity from historically redlined neighborhoods to be featured during the 4th Annual Juneteenth for Joy Festival
+Gathering true stories of joy, hope, and prosperity from historically redlined neighborhoods and finding them a 21st Century home

 We were featured on WLRN, an NPR affiliate.
 Read and listen here.